 Faithfully engaging the immigration debate in the age of Trump

-His actions brought the worst nightmares of many faith-based immigration activists closer to becoming reality, potentially disrupting ongoing efforts to make outreach to illegal immigrants a core part of religious life.
+As polls show four in 10 Americans support his promised wall along the Mexican-American border and even more approve of a travel ban on citizens from nine terror-linked countries, Trump's actions create another obstacle for faith-based immigration activists who work to make outreach to illegal immigrants a core part of religious life.
 "The Christian scripture, the Hebrew scripture and the Quran are all about creating community, welcoming people, caring for people at the margins and responding to those in need," said Sister Simone Campbell, director of the NETWORK Lobby for Catholic Social Justice.

 Start the conversation, or Read more at Deseret News.